Ek Mon Ek Pran

 Ek Mon Ek Pran (এক মন এক প্রাণ) is a Dhallywood romance drama film directed by Sohanur Rahman Sohan.
-Shakib Khan, Apu Biswas and Toma Mirza.
-The film is based on a love triangle with Toma Mirza also starring opposite Khan as the second female lead.
-Misha Sawdagor, Afzal Sharif and Ali Raj appear in supporting roles.
+The film stars Shakib Khan, Apu Biswas, and Toma Mirza and is based on a love triangle, with Toma Mirza starring opposite Khan as the second female lead.
+Misha Sawdagor, Afzal Sharif, and Ali Raj appear in supporting roles.
 The film was released on April 20, 2012.
 The film was loosely inspired by Aamir Khan's 2009 film 3 Idiots, which was directed by Rajkumar Hirani.